jenos/puppet-pacemaker/README.md

 * `onboot` - whether to enable or disable the service on boot.
 Valid values:
 `true`, `false` or `manual`.
 Default: `true`.

+* `manage_cib` - if this is set to `true`, then the node which it is set on will manage CIB configuration.
+Default: `false`.

+* `service_delay` - Number of seconds for the corosync service to be delayed to start.
+This is useful when you have LACP bonded network interfaces, because they usually take around a minute to come up and start sending traffic.
+Default: `0`.

 * `bindnetaddr` - This specifies the network address the corosync executive should bind to. `bindnetaddr` should be an IP address configured on the system, or a network address.
 For  example,  if  the  local  interface  is  192.168.5.92